Skip to Section

 The decision making process must center the patient’s values and priorities from start to finish for optimal surgical outcomes.

-An optimal, evidence-based standard of care must be developed for flat closure in order to ensure that women consistently receive acceptable surgical outcomes.
+An optimal, evidence-based standard of care must be developed for aesthetic flat closure in order to ensure that women consistently receive acceptable surgical outcomes.

 Respect for a woman’s informed consent is non-negotiable.
 Surgeons who intentionally disregard a woman’s reconstructive choice must be held accountable.

-Surgeons deserve to be fairly reimbursed for flat closure and revision services, as flat closure is a truly reconstructive, NOT cosmetic, procedure.
+Surgeons deserve to be fairly reimbursed for aesthetic flat closure and revision services, as flat closure is a truly reconstructive, NOT cosmetic, procedure.

 Code of Ethics